Section 1 of 7 · What's Happening

 Mon

-📍 City Hall Council Chambers • ⏰ 7:00 PM — Anticipated continuation of public hearing and FY27 budget adoption
+📍 City Hall Council Chambers • ⏰ 7:00 PM — The Council is expected to close the public hearing and vote on adoption.
+Public comment still on the record before the vote.

 📅 Stay Updated: Dates may change.
 Check www.portsmouthnh.gov or call (603) 610-7245 to confirm.
 Meetings are also streamed online.